50 MILE COURSE DESCRIPTION

 Upon returning to the Tunnel Creek A/S the 50M/100M course will travel approximately 6-miles north along single track section of the Tahoe Rim Trail.
 This section is mostly rolling with breath-taking views of both Lake Tahoe and the Washoe Valley.
 The Bull Wheel A/S is a small water stop 3 miles from Tunnel Creek.
 DO NOT LEAVE THIS AID STATION WITHOUT A FULL HYDRATION PACK OR BOTTLES!
-You have about 8 miles before arriving at the Diamond Peak A/S, many runners run out of fluids on this section. **I highly recommend using at least three hand bottles or a full hydration pack for this next section of the course.
+You have about 8 miles before arriving at the Diamond Peak A/S. Many runners run out of fluids on this section. **I highly recommend using at least three hand bottles or a full hydration pack for this section of the course.

 At the Incline Creek trail junction the course makes a sharp left turn and drops down towards Incline Village, offering spectacular views of the North Shore of Lake Tahoe.
 This section of the course will provide views of Lake Tahoe not many but locals have seen.
 The Incline Creek trail will plunge down the mountain for approximately four miles and a loss of 2,000 feet of elevation, following the creek with many dives including twists and turns.
 As the trail flattens out towards the bottom you will come into the Tyrolean Village area directly behind homes.
-Once you come to the to the Diamond Peak Lodge parking lot area.
-Proceed to the lodge where the aid station will be.
-(There is a 3:45 pm cut-off here.)
+Once you come to the to the Diamond Peak Lodge parking lot area, proceed to the lodge where the aid station will be.
+(There is a 4:30 pm (10.5 hr) cut-off here.)
 This will be the 30 Mile A/S, a great aid station with many food options, indoor bathrooms, and the only spot to meet your crew.
 It is imperative that your crew members only park in designated parking spots and not clog the roadway.
 During the event the race is accountable for keeping the roadway accessible by residents of Tyrolean Village and the Fire Department!
 Crews that do not adhere to this will result in their runner being DQ’d from the race.
 Yes, it IS that important!